-Lastly, the applicant cites and relies on, then fails to explain how this request complies with the unadopted VHSDP.
-A justification of the VHSDP's policies is not required, but a discussion of how this project's attributes fit the intent and vision of this draft Plan and its Goals is lacking.
+Lastly, the applicant fails to explain how this request complies with the VHSDP.
+A justification of the VHSDP's policies is not required, but a discussion of how this project's attributes fit the intent and vision of this Plan and its Goals should be included.
+Since this essential analysis of this Plan was not provided, after the applicant states that the request complies with this Plan, staff believes this project should be denied.

-The requested SU-1/C-2 zoning is not a zone proposed by the draft VHSDP.
-If this zone change were to occur before the adoption of the sector plan, the Volcano Heights area would have an island of SU-1 zoning that would not conform to the Plan or have the Plan's design standards applied to this site.
+The requested SU-1/C-2 zoning is not a zone proposed by the soon to be adopted VHSDP.
+If this zone change were to occur before the sector plan, the Volcano Heights area would have an island of SU-1 in the middle of the area that would not have to conform to the Plan or have the Plan's design standards applied to this site.
 Thus, this request is premature and is not consistent with the health, safety and general welfare of the City.

 Further, the location of this site is not in the path of current development and would be a stand alone project surrounded by vacant land.
 This would require patrons to commute out to this site with no other services/developments in close proximity and thus, they would be making a "destination trip" to a vehicle gasoline station.
-When a sector plan providing strategies for development of this area is adopted, development will occur in a well thought out, coordinated manner rather than individual, standalone sites.
+When the sector plan providing strategies for development of this area is adopted, development will occur in a well thought out manner rather than individual, standalone sites.

 Finally, pursuant to Section B of R-270-1980, the burden is on the applicant to show why a change should be made, not on the City to show why a change should not be made.
 The justification must show that all tests have been met; if one is not, R-270-1980 is not fulfilled.
-Overall, the applicant has not demonstrated that all of the tests of R-270-1980 have been met.
+Overall, the applicant has not demonstrated that any of the tests of R-270-1980 have been met.
 The responses for key tests, such as Sections C and D, are inadequate and fail to provide solid reasoning.
 In this case, key tests also include Sections F and H, since the applicant's main justification is location on Paseo del Norte and Unser Boulevards and the statement that they would provide temporary infrastructure to get the project started.
-Finally, other responses are incomplete and did not provide an answer to the specific policy (ex.
+Finally, other responses are incomplete and did not provide an answer to the question (ex.
 Sections E, I and J).
-The applicant has not justified the proposed zone change pursuant to R-270-1980.
+Therefore, in sum, the applicant has not justified the proposed zone change pursuant to R270-1980.
 Staff recommends denial.